 Kiwi Au Kai dropping campers in Shoup Bay.

 Kai Moana dropping hikers in Galena Bay.

-Feel free to call or email any time with questions about availability, rates, or fishing and hiking opportunities!
+Feel free to call or email any time with questions about availability, rates, or fishing and wildlife tours.
 You may also visit us in Valdez's small boat harbor at slip M26; although we are often out and about with clients in Prince William Sound.

 06:00 am – 08:00 pm